Mastering TipKit: Advanced

 }

-TipKit understands the user-defined “Tip” through code by allowing developers to define the content, display rules, parameters, and events that influence the rules.
-So how does TipKit interpret the user-defined “Tip”?
-Does it consider a type that conforms to the Tip protocol as a Tip, or does it consider an instance created with that type as a Tip?
+TipKit allows developers to define the content, display rules, and the parameters and events that influence these rules for Tips through code.
+How does TipKit understand what constitutes a “Tip”?
+Is a type that conforms to the Tip protocol considered a Tip, or is an instance created from that type considered a Tip?

-• Can I use the same Tip type in multiple views within one application?
+• In an application, can the same Tip type be used in multiple views?

-• Can different instances of the same Tip type return different property values, such as title or rules?
+• Can different instances of the same Tip type return different attribute values (such as title, rules)?

-• Can I use the same Tip definition for different applications (AppGroup)?
+• Between different applications (AppGroup), can the same Tip definition be used?
 Can the state of a Tip be synchronized?

-• What defines the same Tip definition?
-Does it mean having exactly the same code?
+• What constitutes the same definition of a Tip?
+Does it refer to the exact same code?

-• Which Tip states does TipKit persist?
-What mechanism is used to synchronize the state between shared Tips?
+• Which states of a Tip does TipKit persist?
+What is the mechanism for synchronizing states between shared Tips?

-For the above question, there is no clear explanation provided in either the TipKit documentation or the TipKit-related session in WWDC.
-Fortunately, TipKit uses a familiar data persistence mechanism, so we can find the answers we are looking for.
+Neither TipKit’s documentation nor the WWDC Session on TipKit provide clear explanations for these questions.
+Fortunately, TipKit uses a familiar data persistence mechanism, from which we can find the answers we are looking for.

-Before further searching for answers, we first need to understand the following points:
+Before looking further for answers, we first need to understand the following:

-• Parameters and events in Tip are declared as static properties.
+• Parameters and events in a Tip are declared as static properties.

-• Modifying parameters and triggering/querying events do not require an instance.
+• Modifications to parameters and triggers and queries for events do not require an instance.

-• TipView and popoverTip require a Tip instance as a parameter.
+• TipView and popoverTip require an instance of Tip as a parameter.

-• Observing the state of Tip needs to be done through an instance.
+• Observing the status of a Tip requires an instance.

-Considering the large amount of data and diversity of data types that TipKit needs to store, UserDefaults is clearly not a good choice.
-Eventually, we found TipKit’s persistent data in the Application Support directory of the app (without specifying a directory or setting an AppGroupIdentifier).
-TipKit saves the data in a file called tips-store.db inside a directory named .tipkit.
+Given the volume and variety of data that TipKit needs to store, UserDefaults is clearly not a suitable choice.
+Eventually, we found TipKit’s persistent data in the Application Support directory of the app (when no specific directory is specified and no AppGroupIdentifier is set).
+TipKit saves its data in a file named tips-store.db located in a directory called .tipkit.

 Please read the article How Core Data Saves Data in SQLite to understand the persistent data format of Core Data.